polyaxon/polyaxon/site/docs/core/context/params.md

   - {name: max_loss, type: float, value: 0.01, isOptional: true, description: "maximum loss."}
 ```

-Another use case is running a map reduce style DAG, in which case you might need to filter for operation coming from an upstream matrix:
+Another use case is running a map reduce style DAG, in which case you may need to filter for operation coming from an upstream matrix:

 ```yaml
 version: 1.1